-GPS fleet tracking creates a digital log of routes, speeds, etc. With this digital log, time spent driving, routes taken, and deliveries made can be more easily and accurately tracked.
+GPS tracking creates a digital log of routes, speeds, etc. With this digital log, time spent driving, routes taken, and deliveries made can be more easily and accurately tracked.
 Without paper logs, which have a higher chance of containing logging errors—and without having to estimate or guess—you will be saving yourself both time and money.

 9. Reduction of Stops at Unauthorized Locations

-GPS fleet tracking systems allow you to track the drivers that make up your fleet, ensuring that they are staying within their route and only making stops that pertain to your business.
-Many GPS fleet tracking systems will alert you if drivers are failing to do so.
+GPS tracking systems allow you to track the drivers that make up your fleet, ensuring that they are staying within their route and only making stops that pertain to your business.
+Many GPS tracking systems will alert you if drivers are failing to do so.